mrblog/quickbitnotes/README.md

 Run `ant build` to compile and create the `/war` directory.
 Use `ant runserver` to run the dev server.
 Use `ant update` to update to the GAE servers.

+## Live Demo ##

+There is a demo installation running on App Engine at: http://quickbitnotes.toyz.org